ngceffa/neural_nets/eschbach_2020/README.md

 # neural_nets
- NN from Ashock and MIchael
+ NN from Ashock and Michael